Where to Stay near City Hall Plaza, TD Garden, Faneuil Marketplace, & the West End

 TD Garden is so close to these hotels - so don't miss a chance to see a game or concert while you're in Boston!

-Featuring sun-filled apartments with sleek European-style decor, Bricco Suites' location in the heart of the North End is only a few minutes walk from Faneuil Marketplace.
+Featuring stylish contemporary decor and a cozy fireplace in the lobby, Club Quarters' location in the heart of Downtown Boston is only a few minutes walk from Government Center and Faneuil Marketplace.
 Rates & reviews

-This bargain boutique hotel at the edge of the Financial District and just a block from the Waterfront offers 55 comfortable rooms with contemporary decor, original artwork, free wifi - and rates that usually are significantly cheaper than those at larger corporate-branded hotels nearby.
+Harborside Inn, a bargain boutique hotel at the edge of the Financial District and just a block from the Waterfront, offers 55 comfortable rooms with contemporary decor, original artwork, free wifi - and rates that usually are significantly cheaper than those at larger corporate-branded hotels nearby.
 Rates & reviews

 Things to Do in Boston during Your Stay